Bob Geldof: Groupcall

 In 2002, he became a founding partner of Groupcall, which specialises in providing communication software and data extraction tools to the education, public and business sectors.
 His initial involvement arose from concerns for his children's safety.

 Views

 Politics

 In 2002, Geldof appeared in an advertisement opposing the possibility of the United Kingdom joining the single EU currency, saying it was "not anti-European to be against the euro".
 He also criticised the European Union in 2004 for what he called its "pathetic" response to Ethiopia's food crisis.
 MEP Glenys Kinnock responded that Geldof's comments were "unhelpful and misinformed".

 In 2003, during a visit to Ethiopia, Geldof praised U.S. President George W. Bush's proposal to fight AIDS in Africa.

 In December 2005, Geldof agreed to give advice on global poverty to the Conservative Party.
 He stated, however, that he was uninterested in party politics: "I've said I'll shake hands with the devil on my left and the devil on my right to get to where we need to be."

+Ahead of the 2024 United Kingdom general election Geldof posted a video endorsing the re-election of Conservative candidate and Minister of State for Development and Africa Andrew Mitchell.

+In July 2025, Geldof accused Israeli authorities of "lying" about the famine caused by the Israeli blockade of the Gaza Strip.

+"Israel is preventing food from reaching hungry, terrified, and exhausted mothers.
+While these mothers gather to receive a small amount of food through the absurd spectacle created under the guise of humanitarian aid, they are enticed and then mercilessly shot, he said.
+He also criticized the strict censorship of news and social media in Israel.

+Anti-nationalism

+Geldof generally holds anti-nationalist views, having broadly condemned nationalism as an ideology and both Irish and English nationalism specifically over the decades.
+Geldof has described patriotism as "entirely good and healthy" which provides "a real sense of who you are, who you belong to, a sense of place and belonging to something", but warned that "Evil men and women of ill intent can turn that natural sense of place and belonging into a political philosophy that only leads to blood".

+Freedom of Dublin, Easter Rising and Aung San Suu Kyi comments

+In 2016, when Ireland was marking the 100th anniversary of the Easter Rising, Geldof caused controversy when he likened Patrick Pearse's call for a "blood sacrifice" to the dogma of Islamist suicide bombers.
+The uprising in Dublin against British rule was a key event that led to Irish independence.
+In 2018, Geldof called the Easter Rising the "original sin" of the Irish state, rejecting the idea that the blood sacrifice of 1916 was heroic, and linking it to the isolationism and theocratic oppression of de Valera's Ireland, while viewing the Irish Famine as the true linchpin moment in Irish history that shaped the country’s trajectory.